Your skin is the body’s largest organ and the fastest-growing one. Unless your skin is damaged or cut, your skin protects your whole body.

 The skin has the ability to absorb active compounds that you use with lotions, but at the same time can use compounds that you introduce with the diet.

-What you eat influences not just how you feel internally (bloated, fat, constipated, skinny, etc) but also how you look on the outside.
+What you eat influences not just how you feel “internally”, but it has also an effect on your skin, your energy levels, your sleep pattern, etc. (think for example at how your skin looks after a few days of not drinking enough water).
 A healthy lifestyle can also be helpful if you have a skin condition like acne, rosacea, or psoriasis: obviously, in this situation, you should be extra careful with your make-up, lotions, and beauty routine in general.
 Also, sometimes there are specific treatments to follow given by a dermatologist, considering that the reason behind these conditions can be different.

 Remember that what worked for someone can be useless for you, or your skin can even react badly.
 That’s why is always better to do little patch tests on an arm when buying a new cream or make-up.
-Don’t mix: putting too many products on your skin won’t make you look great faster – just find a few that work well for you and have a good list of ingredients, and use them on a daily basis.
-It’s like a healthy diet, you need to be constant and you will see results, but the body needs time to adapt!
+Also “the more, the better” is not always true: putting too many products on your skin won’t make you look great faster – just find a few that work well for you and have a good list of ingredients, and use them on a daily basis.
+It’s like a healthy diet, you need to be consistent and slowly you will see results, but the body needs time to adapt!